-In review, the Bellingham Herald covers local news through journalists, while national and international news is provided by other McClatchy publications as well as the Associated Press.
-News articles sometimes contain emotionally-charged headlines that have a critical tone towards the Trump administration such as in this article “Whatcom County asked Trump for $53K for Lynden rally security.
+In review, the Bellingham Herald covers local news through journalists, while national and international news is provided by other Chatham publications and the Associated Press.
+News articles sometimes contain emotionally-charged headlines that have a critical tone toward the Trump administration, such as in the article “Whatcom County asked Trump for $53K for Lynden rally security.
 A year later, no response.”
 However, most local news stories contain minimally biased wording such as this: Whatcom County’s cold temperatures may be to blame in fatal trailer fire.
-When it comes to sourcing, the Bellingham Herald often hyperlinks to itself as well as to credible sources such as the New York Times, Bloomberg and the University of Washington.
+Regarding sourcing, the Bellingham Herald often hyperlinks to itself and to credible sources such as the New York Times, Bloomberg, and the University of Washington.

-Editorially, the Bellingham Herald does not endorse Presidential candidates, however in 2016 they featured editorials that were highly critical of then Republican Candidate Donald Trump: I’m not in the mood for ‘unity.’
+Editorially, the Bellingham Herald does not endorse Presidential candidates; however, in 2016, they featured editorials highly critical of then-Republican Candidate Donald Trump: I’m not in the mood for ‘unity.’
 Trump’s still a bigot.
-In general, news reporting is factual with a left leaning editorial bias.
+In general, news reporting is factual with a left-leaning editorial bias.

-Overall, we rate the Bellingham Herald Left-Center Biased based on left leaning editorial positions.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(M. Huitsing 1/16/2020)
+Overall, we rate the Bellingham Herald Left-Center Biased based on left-leaning editorial positions.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(M. Huitsing 1/16/2020) Updated (08/14/2022)